ISISComputingGroup/ibex_developers_manual/PEARL-Instrument-Details.md

 1. They current model will (at some point in the future) be replaced by a new one which the Cryogenics team are making.
 Both the old and new models will use the same controller.
 1. For the avoidance of doubt, the PEARL ColdValve is _**entirely unrelated**_ to the IRIS CryoValve.

+##### Note: Camera #####
+PEARL's camera is a blackfly model which we communicate with through the `areaDetector` module.
+There is a generic "webcam" device screen which needs to be set up for this pointing at the `PEARLCAM_01` IOC which lets them start acquiring image data with region of interest functionality.

 ## PEARL Notes ##

 PEARL has the following specialist panels: